videojs/blog/source/_drafts/Video-js-7-is-here.md

 https://cdnjs.cloudflare.com/ajax/libs/video.js/7.0.0/alt/video.core.min.js
 ```

-Finally, expect a more details post about VHS in the weeks to come.
+Finally, expect a more detailed post about VHS in the weeks to come.

 ## What the future holds
 Video.js hasn't really had a roadmap for a long time.
 With this release, we think it's time to take a step back and create a roadmap.